hypnocill/What-To-Watch-Mobile-App/readme.md

 ## About the project

-It's a personal project for fun and react-native and redux practice.
+It's mostly a personal project made with React-Native and its ecosystem.

-The app is android only.
+The app is available only on Android at the moment.

-It 'recommends' you a random movie from all the stored movies ( though there are about 10 movie reviews :D )
+It 'recommends' you a random movie with a review by the users.
+You can also pick a movie genre.

-It also shows a movie cover screenshot fetches from an external api.
-Also shows who has written the review.
+It shows the movie cover screenshot fetched from an external api, the review itself, along with the user who submitted the review.

 You can check to add the movie to your list and don't get it recommended again.

-That being said - you have a list of all movies you've added to it.
+You have a list of all movies you've added to it.

 Obviously you can add a movie review yourself.
-Once sent, it requires an approval from me and only then it gets into the app.
+Once submitted successfully it's sent to a private endpoint where it needs to be manually approved.
+If approved, it goes live in the app where other users will be able to see it.

-To use all the functionality of the app - you must log with facebook.
+To use the full functionality of the app - you must log with facebook.

-If you don't log with facebook, you can only use the random movie recommendation functionality.
+If you don't login with facebook, you can only use the random movie recommendation functionality.

 ## More info

-This project is far from finished or polished.
-At places the code is messy, etc, but the main purpose of this repository is to serve as an example of the used technologies put together in a working mobile app.
+This repository represents an older version of the app.

 Some credentials are removed from the repository.